Through August 2014!!

 NFPA 70E states, 110.2 (B) Type of Training.
 The training required by this section shall be classroom or on-the-job type, or a combination of the two.

 For safety classes that are acceptable online, we’ve partnered with Compliance Solutions to provide cost-effective online safety training for our customers.
-These classes include HAZWOPER, Emergency Response, DOT Training, OSHA 10 & 30 Hour and more- Click here to for more information.
+These classes include HAZWOPER, Emergency Response, DOT Training, OSHA 10 & 30 Hour and more- Click here for more information.